Professor J. R. Schwyter, Ph.D. (Cambridge)

 I am particularly proud of my book Dictating to the Mob: The History of the BBC Advisory Committee on Spoken English, published by Oxford University Press (2016); a book (and related article in Babel: The Language Magazine) which I have written as a stroke survivor.

-In addition, the film [Jürg] was presented at the 2017 ‘Science of Aphasia’ conference in the University of Geneva, at the Cinéclub of the École polytechnique fédérale de Lausanne (EPFL), the Faculté des lettres of the University of Lausanne, and it was also screened on television, TV4TNG (26 April, 9 PM).
+In addition, [Jürg] was presented at the 2017 ‘Science of Aphasia’ conference in the University of Geneva, at the Cinéclub of the École polytechnique fédérale de Lausanne (EPFL), at the Faculté des lettres of the University of Lausanne, at the Centre for Speech and Language Intervention Research (CSLIR), University College London, and it was also screened on television, TV4TNG (26 April 2018, 9 PM).

 For more information on all of these, see also my unisciences page at: https://applicationspub.unil.ch/interpub/noauth/php/Un/UnPers.php?PerNum=37256&LanCode=37